So you want to remix a song?

 Wrapping it Up

-This isn’t a all encompassing guide to remixing, it’s simply a collection of tips that I and others use.
+This isn’t an all encompassing guide to remixing, it’s simply a collection of tips that I and others use.
 Remixes should be enjoyable, they shouldn’t take months, and you should aim to be creative.
 Next time you do a remix, why not use a few of these tips?
-Try adding a second hook, or collaborating.